 Patients can feel slight itching and pain.
 This is a chronic disease with one being healed and another recurring.
 Some might last for years.
 It can seriously affect people’s appearance.

-If acne is worrying you, please contact our clinic.
-Dr. Jim Xing has a wealth of clinical experience in healing this condition.
-A lot of sufferers have achieved satisfactory results by going through the treatment of the traditional Chinese medicine at our clinic.
+Dr. Jim Xing has a wealth of clinical experience in assisting sufferers of acne.
+Many patients have achieved satisfactory results by going through the treatment of the traditional Chinese medicine at our clinic.

 Urticaria (also known as hives, welts or nettle rash) is an itchy rash or a skin eruption that appears on the body.
 It can be limited to one part or spread across large areas of the body.